TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.15.md

 ---

-Surely then shalt thou lift up thy face without spot; Yea, thou shalt be stedfast, and shalt not fear:
+Surely then you shall lift up your face without spot; Yes, you shall be steadfast, and shall not fear: